 The success of any firm depends on its ability not only to create value for stockholders but also to mitigate risks which adversely affect value.
-The RMI curriculum focuses on identifying financial and economic characteristics of risks to which firms and individuals are exposed, and developing effective strategies for managing such risks.
+The Risk Management and Insurance (RMI) curriculum focuses on identifying financial and economic characteristics of risks to which firms and individuals are exposed, and developing effective strategies for managing such risks.

 An RMI degree can create excellent opportunities for creative work, professional recognition, financial reward, and public service.
 Increasingly, non-financial companies are recognizing the importance of enterprise-wide risk management and thus are turning to business schools for trained risk managers.
 There are also a variety of career opportunities in the financial service industries such as insurance, banking, pensions, and investment management.
 RMI graduates serve as risk analysts within the business community and government; as underwriters, claims adjusters and marketing, planning, governmental relations, and financial management professionals for insurers; as brokers/agents providing professional risk management counseling and market placement services for clients; and as personal financial planners.
 For more information regarding RMI careers, see https://www.insuremypath.org/careers-in-insurance/insurance-career-roles.
 Also see “Why an Insurance Career?”

 RMI majors are required to take the principles course in risk management and insurance (FIN 3305) and a total of three elective RMI courses.
 As a twelve-hour major, RMI can be easily added as a second major, adding specialty focus to a complementary degree.
 For suggested degree pairings, see the document entitled “RMI as a Second Major” at https://blogs.baylor.edu/rmi/rmi-as-a-second-major/.

 Here are some brief descriptions of the topics covered in each of the five Risk Management and Insurance (RMI) courses offered at Baylor University:

 Required Course: FIN 3305 Principles of Risk Management and Insurance